Numerical viscosity and resistivity in MHD turbulence simulations: Results

 \subsection{Kinetic and Magnetic Energy Structure}

-Before going into the details of the spectral fitting analysis to determine the dissipation scales $\knu$ and $\keta$, we first look at some of the spatial features of our simulation sets, in order to get a qualitative sense of the effect of the numerical resolution $N$.
+Before going into the details of the spectral fitting analysis to determine the dissipation scales $\knu$ and $\keta$, we first look at some of the spatial features of our simulation sets, in order to get a qualitative sense of the effect of the numerical resolution $N$ in the kinematic phase.
 Figs.~\ref{fig:slices0p1} and~\ref{fig:slices10} show two-dimensional projections from our simulations, of the fluid density (top panels), kinetic energy ($\Ekin$; middle panels), and magnetic energy ($\Emag/E_{\mathrm{mag},0}$; bottom panels), for the $\mach=0.1$ and $\mach=10$ simulation sets, respectively.
 The values on the colour bar are the spatial average through the entire line of sight along the $z$-axis of the simulation domain and at $t = 10\tturb$, which lies in the kinematic phase of the dynamo.
-The lines in $\Ekin$ and $\Emag/E_{\mathrm{mag},0}$ represent the streamlines of the velocity field and magnetic field, respectively.
-The panels from left to right correspond to 3 of our 6~grid resolutions, here for $N = 72$, $288$, and $1152$.
+The panels from left to right correspond to 3 of our 6~grid resolutions, here for $N = 144$, $576$, and $2304$.

-In the subsonic regime, the density variations are only of the order of 1\% from minimum to maximum density.
+In the subsonic regime, the density variations are only of the order of $\sim1\%$.
 In contrast to this, we see very large (order-of-magnitude) density variations in the supersonic simulation sets, shown in the top panels of Fig.~\ref{fig:slices10}, as expected from the shock-jump condition $d\rho\sim\mach^2$.
 It is also evident how smaller-scale variations in the density are better resolved at higher numerical resolution.

 The kinetic energy does not display a strong resolution dependence, because the kinetic energy is dominated by contributions of large-scale eddies, which implies that $\Ekin$ has converged on relatively larger spatial scales, which is indeed what we see in the middle panels of Figs.~\ref{fig:slices0p1} and~\ref{fig:slices10}.